Florida Traffic Violation Defense Attorneys

 Getting a traffic ticket can be a frustrating experience.
 What happens, however, when a traffic violation results in criminal charges?
 Traffic violations in the State of Florida are more than just tickets for speeding or other minor incidents.
 There is a whole body of legal law dedicated to traffic violations, from minor offenses to serious charges – including vehicular homicide.

-The penalties for criminal traffic violations in the State of Florida can vary wildly depending on many factors, including the seriousness of the offense, whether or not anyone was injured or killed, and the past driving record of the motor vehicle operator.
+The penalties for criminal traffic violations in the State of Florida can vary wildly depending on many factors, including the seriousness of the offense, whether or not anyone was injured or killed, and the past driving record of the driver.

-If you are charged with a criminal traffic violation, you owe it to yourself to find an attorney who thoroughly understands the complexities of Florida’s legal system.
-In this terrifying situation, you need a lawyer who will fight for you.
-The Berman Law Group has built a reputation as fearless and indefatigable defenders of their client’s rights.
+If you are charged with a criminal traffic violation or simply a traffic infraction, you owe it to yourself to find an attorney who thoroughly understands the complexities of Florida’s legal system.
+In this situation, you need a lawyer who will fight for you.
+The Berman Law Group has built a reputation as fearless defenders of Floridian drivers.
 With decades of experience, we have the knowledge and skill to help you fight your criminal traffic violation charges and clear your name.

-If you need an experienced defender, call The Berman Law Group right now at 1 (800) 375-5555 for a free consultation, where you’ll receive an honest and thorough evaluation of your case from a member of our knowledgeable team.
+If you need an experienced defender, call The Berman Law Group right now at (800) 883-5206 for a free consultation.

 What Is a Criminal Traffic Violation?